Best VPN for Android 2023: Top 5 Apps (Free & Premium)

 Step 4: To connect, select a server from the list or tap on one of the locations on the map.
 For example, if you're anywhere but the UK and would like to access the BBC's iPlayer, you'll need to connect to a British server.

 Now, all you have to do is establish a connection with a VPN server of your choice.

 Step 5: Once you've established a VPN connection, you can take advantage of all the benefits it offers.
 When you're finished using the connection, simply tap Disconnect.

-Setting up a VPN on Android only takes a matter of minutes: Just find the app in the Play Store, install it, register (or log in to your account), and that's all.
+Setting up a VPN on Android takes only a matter of minutes: Just find the app in the Play Store, install it, register (or log in to your account), and that's all.

-Based on our EXPERTE.com assessments, the best premium VPNs for Android users are NordVPN, ExpressVPN, and Surfshark.
+Based on our EXPERTE.com test, the best premium VPNs for Android users are NordVPN, ExpressVPN, and Surfshark.
 All three combine strong performance, large server networks, and plenty of features in user-friendly Android apps.
 Among the freemium offers, ProtonVPN and hide.me are recommended, owing to their relatively generous conditions.